 where, $L_{[\mathrm{curr}-10,\mathrm{curr}-1]}$ is the average length of the previous 10 sessions. $L_{\mathrm{max}}$ is the maximum session length.
 Notice that the value of $\mathrm{Progress}(t)$ is in the range of $[0,1]$.
 The training progress approaches zero when the average session length is approaching the maximum session length.

-At the beginning of the entire training, the robot has a large possibility to fall to the ground.
-The training goal at the beginning thus is learning not to fall.
+At the beginning of the entire training, the robot has a high possibility to fall to the ground.
+The training goal at the beginning, therefore, is learning not to fall.
 Progressing further, at the stage where the robot can run continuously for 7 to 8 seconds, the learning goal becomes maximizing the rewards.
-The beginning 2 seconds of the session, at this time, negatively contributes to the learning goal because of the zero resetting velocity.
+The beginning 2 seconds of the session, at this time, negatively contribute to the learning goal because of the zero resetting velocity.
 Consequently, we designed a dynamic learning period instead of entire-session learning.
 The starting time step of the learning period in any session is: